Trump Stokes Opposition To Biden Border Plan - UrduPoint

 With immigration one of the hottest electoral issues in what increasingly looks like a Trump-Biden rematch for the White House this year, the fate of the bill being negotiated by the Senate has become a high-stakes battleground.

+Republican Primary frontrunner Trump has put immigration front and center in his campaign, issuing dire warnings about the porous nature of the border -- yet has simultaneously pushed back hard against a deal, even as Biden tacks right and promises to temporarily "shut down" the border.

-Biden, tacking right on the issue, threw his weight behind the proposed bill on Friday, insisting it would usher in the "toughest" ever set of border reforms.
+Biden threw his weight behind the proposed bill on Saturday, insisting it would usher in the "toughest"-ever set of border reforms.

-"It would give me, as president, a new emergency authority to shut down the border when it becomes overwhelmed.
-And if given that authority, I would use it the day I sign the bill into law," he said in a statement.
+"It would give me as president the emergency authority to shut down the border until it can get back under control," Biden said in a speech in South Carolina.
+"If that bill was law today I'd shut down the border right now and fix it quickly."

-Trump has put immigration front and centre in his effort to retake the White House, issuing dire warnings about the porous nature of the border while simultaneously pushing back hard against Republicans supporting the Senate plan.
+Trump has instead continued to castigate Biden over "open borders" as an influx in migrants roils domestic politics.

 "The border is in play (politically) like it's never been in play before," he said at a campaign speech in Las Vegas on Saturday.